 I’m crawling around on the bathroom floor, picking up pieces of myself.
 These pieces are not metaphor.
 They are actual pieces.
-Plum-sized, beet-colored, with the consistency and sheen of chicken liver, four of them have shot out of my vagina like shells from a canon.
+Plum-sized, beet-colored, with the consistency and sheen of chicken liver, three of them have shot out of me like shells from a canon.

 I am bleeding out.
 But my brain, starved of blood and in shock at the sight of so much of it, cannot process this information.
 Instead, I’ve become convinced that the ordnance sliding around my bathroom floor are my internal organs, which I must rescue so someone can put them back inside me.

 I then proceed to do what anyone in my position might do: I head straight to the kitchen to hunt for Tupperware.
 Not just any Tupperware.
 The glass kind.
 Heaven forbid my liver and kidney should come into contact with BPA’s.
 It does not occur to me, in my befuddled state, that had my internal organs actually fallen from my body, I would not be rummaging in my kitchen cabinet searching for a container to store them.

 It is just after midnight, July 4th weekend, 2017.
 Pads and underwear have become useless against these pyrotechnics, so it’s just me and my bathrobe.
 Another palm-sized chunk erupts.
 Splat, on the kitchen floor.
 And the rocket’s red glare, indeed: Happy Independence Day to me!
 (Added bonus, I’m mid-divorce.)
 I scoop up the large mass and put it in the glass container with the others.